MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 **Minilab 2 solution:** [download](https://raw.githubusercontent.com/MichielsenM/mesa-summer-school-2023/main/solutions/SPB_minilab2_solutions.zip)<br>
 **Maxilab solution:** [download](https://raw.githubusercontent.com/MichielsenM/mesa-summer-school-2023/main/solutions/SPB_maxilab_solutions.zip)

 For this Maxilab we will now start digging into our <code>run_star_extras.f90</code> file and make changes both to the <code>MESA</code> output as well as change the mixing profile used in the radiative envelope.
-Once again we will start by copying and renaming our Minilab 2 work directory.
+Once again, we will start by copying and renaming our Minilab 2 work directory.
 If you were unable to complete Minilab 2, then you can download the solution from [here](https://raw.githubusercontent.com/MichielsenM/mesa-summer-school-2023/main/solutions/SPB_minilab2_solutions.zip).

 <div class="terminal-title"> Terminal commands </div>
 <div class="terminal"><p>